-Although seminal plasma helps spermatozoa penetrate cervical mucus, some of its components are obstacles to the achievement of pregnancy when natural barriers are bypassed in ART, such as IUI, IVF or ICSI.
+Although seminal plasma helps spermatozoa penetrate cervical mucus, some of its components (e.g. prostaglandins, zinc) are obstacles to the achievement of pregnancy when natural barriers are bypassed in Assisted Reproductive Technologies (ART), such as Intra-Uterine Insemination (IUI), In-Vitro Fertilization (IVF) or Intra-Cytoplasmatic Sperm Injection (ICSI).
 The separation of human spermatozoa from seminal plasma to yield a final preparation containing a high percentage of morphologically normal and motile cells, free from debris, non-germ cells and dead spermatozoa, is important for clinical practice.